apache/nuttx/configs/sama5d3-xplained/README.txt

    endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-2) HSCMI TX DMA support is currently commented out.

-   Also, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers.

-   Both of these issues need to be revisited to determine there is or is not a real problem.
+2) HSCMI.
+CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers because of some issues that I saw during testing.
+The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

+   The last time I used HSMCI with a SAMA5D3, I had to disable TX DMA in the HSMCI driver.
+Much has changed since then and I have reverified that TX DMA transfers are functional using a SAMA5D4.
+The SAMA5D4, however, has a different DMA subsystem.
+So... if you suspect issues HSMCI writes, you might try disabling the TX DMA again in the sam_hsmci.c driver.

 3) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.